trezor/trezor-firmware/README.md

 3. Compute fingerprint: `tail -c +257 trezor.signed.bin | sha256sum`

 Step 3 should produce the same sha256 fingerprint like your local build (for the same version tag).
 Firmware has a special header (of length 256 bytes) holding signatures themselves, which must be avoided while calculating the fingerprint, that's why tail command has to be used.

+## How to install custom built firmware?

+**WARNING: This will erase the recovery seed stored on the device!
+You should never do this on TREZOR that contains coins!**

+1. Install python-trezor: `pip install trezor`, (<a href="https://github.com/trezor/python-trezor">more info</a>
+2. `trezorctl firmware_update -f build/trezor-TAG.bin`